Residual 3D Scene Flow Learning with Context-Aware Feature Extraction: Abstract

 \section{Abstract}

-Scene flow estimation is the task to predict the point-wise 3D displacement vector between two consecutive frames of point clouds, which has important application in fields such as service robots and autonomous driving.
-Although many previous works have explored greatly on scene flow estimation based on point clouds, we point out two problems that have not been noticed or well solved before: 1) Points of adjacent frames in repetitive patterns may be wrongly associated due to similar spatial structure in their neighbourhoods; 2) Scene flow between adjacent frames of point clouds with long-distance movement may be inaccurately estimated.
-To solve the first problem, we propose a novel context-aware set conv layer to exploit contextual structure information of Euclidean space and learn soft aggregation weights for local point features.
-Our design is inspired by human perception of contextual structure information during scene understanding.
-We incorporate the context-aware set conv layer in a context-aware point feature pyramid module of 3D point clouds for scene flow estimation.
-For the second problem, we propose an explicit residual flow learning structure in the residual flow refinement layer to cope with long-distance movement.
-The experiments and ablation study on FlyingThings3D and KITTI scene flow datasets demonstrate the effectiveness of each proposed component and that we solve problem of ambiguous inter-frame association and long-distance movement estimation.
-Quantitative results on both FlyingThings3D and KITTI scene flow datasets show that our method achieves state-of-the-art performance, surpassing all other previous works to the best of our knowledge by at least 25\%.
+Scene flow estimation is the task to predict the point-wise or pixel-wise 3D displacement vector between two consecutive frames of point clouds or images, which has important application in fields such as service robots and autonomous driving.
+Although many previous works have explored greatly on scene flow estimation based on point clouds, there are two problems that have not been noticed or well solved before: 1) Points of adjacent frames in repetitive patterns may be wrongly associated due to similar spatial structure in their neighbourhoods; 2) Scene flow between adjacent frames of point clouds with long-distance movement may be inaccurately estimated.
+To solve the first problem, a novel context-aware set convolution layer is proposed in this paper to exploit contextual structure information of Euclidean space and learn soft aggregation weights for local point features.
+This design is inspired by human perception of contextual structure information during scene understanding with repetitive patterns.
+The context-aware set convolution layer is incorporated in a context-aware point feature pyramid module of 3D point clouds for scene flow estimation.
+For the second problem, an explicit residual flow learning structure is proposed in the residual flow refinement layer to cope with long-distance movement.
+The experiments and ablation study on FlyingThings3D and KITTI scene flow datasets demonstrate the effectiveness of each proposed component.
+The qualitative results show that the problems of ambiguous inter-frame association and long-distance movement estimation are well handled.
+Quantitative results on both FlyingThings3D and KITTI scene flow datasets show that the proposed method achieves state-of-the-art performance, surpassing all other previous works to the best of our knowledge by at least 25\%.